 Manila has rapid population growth.
-This means there will be greater demand for less space in the future.
+That will mean greater demand for less space in the future.

 Makati is the financial and commercial center of the Philippines.
 More international companies are headquartered in the district than any other.
-Its unrivaled convenience makes the area desirable to expats and locals alike.
+Unrivaled convenience makes the area desirable to expats and locals alike.